equodev/equo-ide/CONTRIBUTING.md

-# EquoIDE and Solstice Contributing Guide
+# EquoIDE and Solstice Developer's Guide

 We use EquoIDE to develop EquoIDE and Solstice.
 Clone this repo, cd into its root directory, and run `gradlew equoIde`.